-(1) A licence is subject to the following conditions-

-- (a) the pest management technician may carry out only a pest management activity stated in the technician's licence; - (b) if a fumigation activity may be carried out under the licence only in a certain site environment, the pest management technician may carry out the activity only in the environment; - (c) the pest management technician must not use a fumigant or pesticide that is a registered chemical product in contravention of the Chemical Usage (Agricultural and Veterinary) Control Act 1988, section 8 or 8A.7

-(2) The chief executive may issue a licence on additional conditions the chief executive reasonably considers necessary or desirable to protect persons from health risks associated with a pest management activity.
+- (1) A licence is subject to the following conditions- - (a) the pest management technician may carry out only a pest management activity stated in the technician's licence; - (b) if a fumigation activity may be carried out under the licence only in a certain site environment, the pest management technician may carry out the activity only in the environment; - (c) the pest management technician must not use a fumigant or pesticide that is an agricultural chemical product under the Chemical Usage (Agricultural and Veterinary) Control Act 1988 in contravention of section 13 or 13A of that Act. - (2) The chief executive may issue a licence on additional conditions the chief executive reasonably considers necessary

-(3) If the chief executive decides to issue a licence on additional conditions, the chief executive must, as soon as practicable, give the applicant for the licence an information notice about the decision.
+- or desirable to protect persons from health risks associated with a pest management activity. - (3) If the chief executive decides to issue a licence on additional conditions, the chief executive must, as soon as practicable, give the applicant for the licence an information notice about the decision.